junder-git/aoe2_setup_guide_backup/README.md

 it also can be used to cancel the way point being set on the Extrabutton2 spam end,
 when done spamming tap Extrabutton1 keeping current active way point unchanged.

-## Strat potential to use feudal age eco civs initial food/wood bank to fling that res to ally Saracens civ through the open market under enemy radar insted of using tribute to minimise the 30% loss.
+### Strat potential to use feudal age eco civs initial food/wood bank to fling that res to ally Saracens civ through the open market under enemy radar insted of using tribute to minimise the 30% loss.

+Example might be (Saracens) with (Pole support civ)
 Thought it was more then just 10% intial food farm bonus on the poles but eh...

-Example might be (Saracens) with (Pole support civ)

 For (Saracens) Battle Elephant: 120 Food, 70 Gold

 This unit needs fair price ratio set to 12:7 for food...

-Any 100 batch of food sell made drops fair price by fixed amount of 3,
-(100-58)/3 = 1400 food
+Any 100 batch of food sell made drops fair price by fixed amount of 3, (100-58)/3 = 1400 food

 Poles max intial food peak at feudal, say 10 farms (175 each no upgrades) surrounding 2 folwark can be made, thats only 175 initial food from the 10% + dark age, so not really viable strat even if stay dark age for 500 food bank no market or stone wall defense... pointless idea for now with poles food :c

 Maybe choosing an wood eco bonus civ might provide a decent enough of an initial feudal age wood bank to fling into Saracens for their ok-ish archers instead.